 What makes the Cooper Discoverer AT3-XLT better than the other makes of all-terrain tires?
 First, Cooper Tires is a trusted name in the automotive industry.
 Based out of Findley, Ohio, the American-owned company has been in business for over 100 years.
-Even though the Discoverer AT3 has been in existence for over 40 years, Cooper launched an improved Discoverer AT3 in 2018, consisting of three distinct tires made for specific vehicles and purposes—the 4S (4 Season) for SUVs and light-duty pickups, the LT (Light Truck) for medium- and heavy-duty trucks, and the XLT (Extreme Light Truck) for extreme hauling and aggressive off-roading.
+Even though the Discoverer AT3 has been in existence for over 40 years, Cooper launched an improved Discoverer AT3 in 2018, consisting of three distinct tires made for specific vehicles and purposes—the 4S (Four Season) for SUVs and light-duty pickups, the LT (Light Truck) for medium- and heavy-duty trucks, and the XLT (Extreme Light Truck) for extreme hauling and aggressive off-roading.
 In all, the Discoverer AT3 comes in 58 sizes from 15- to 20-inch and in three load ranges, including the coveted Load Range E used by most truck camper owners.
 While designed for hard-core use, the XLT still comes with a 60,000-mile warranty and is available in 29 sizes.

-It’s apparent at first glance that the Cooper Discoverer AT3-XLT is not your average, run-of-the-mill all-terrain tire.
+It’s apparent at first glance that the Cooper Discoverer AT3-XLT is not your average, all-terrain tire.
 The AT3-XLT sports an aggressive tread that stands out more than the “ho-hum” treads found on many other makes.
 It’s constructed using an innovative silica-based tread compound and Cooper’s Secure-Grip five-rib, all-terrain pattern to provide off-road driving capability and excellent traction in both wet and dry weather.
 The tire’s zigzag sipes and uniquely-shaped deep center grooves not only improve vehicle stability, while reducing stone retention, but also reduce incidences of hydroplaning.
 If you don’t think a truck and camper can hydroplane at highway speeds, think again.
 If an 18-wheeler can hydroplane, a one-ton pickup truck hauling a 3,000-pound truck camper surely can.